 I know he was dissuaded from being a police officer as a kid because he was told it was dangerous and he wouldn’t make any money.
 For years, he pursued other careers.
 He spent many years in college before deciding, even though he could be good at what he was studying for, he didn’t want to do it.
 The thought of doing other jobs didn’t excite him the same way the thought of being in law enforcement did.

-If J were to die in the line of duty, I’d be devastated.
+If my husband were to die in the line of duty, I’d be devastated.

 But that being said, perspective is important.
 1.3 million people are killed in car accidents every year (source).
 It would be terrible if he died trying to protect others, but how much more terrible might it be if he died driving to or from a job he hated?
 That didn’t make him feel alive like law enforcement does?